praveenkhanal/Cafe-site/README.md

-## cafe website using basing HTML, CSS and Javascript
+## cafe website using basic HTML, CSS and Javascript.